LibraryCarpentry/lc-spreadsheets/_episodes/01-format-data.md

 ---

-The most common mistake made is treating the program like it is a notebook
-- that is, relying on **context**, notes in the margin, spatial layout of data and fields to convey information.
+The most common mistake made is treating the program like it is a notebook by relying on context, notes in the margin, spatial layout of data and fields to convey information.
 As humans,
 we can (usually) interpret these things, but computers are dumb,